Moclaw/MLSolutions/src/Infrastructure/Services/MinimalAPI/README.md

 ## Overview

-Moclawr.MinimalAPI is a powerful library for building clean, structured, and maintainable ASP.NET Core Minimal APIs.
+Moclawr.MinimalAPI is a powerful library for building clean, structured, and maintainable ASP.NET Core Minimal APIs for .NET 9.
 It provides a class-based approach to endpoint definition with built-in MediatR integration for implementing the CQRS pattern, making it easy to create scalable API applications with clear separation of concerns.
 - Strong typing for requests and responses
 - Automatic model binding from various sources (route, query, body, form, header)
 - Standardized response handling